syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Collection of user defined types

 To display a list of user defined items in the picker drop down, create a `SfDataGrid.GridPickerColumn` and set its `ItemsSource` property to a user-defined collection.
-Initially, the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.
+Initially the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.

 #### DisplayMemberPath

 Displays a value by comparing the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
 If the values of `ValueMemberPath` property contains the current value of `MappingName` property, its corresponding value of `DisplayMemberPath` property is displayed in the `GridCell`.
 Or else the `GridCell` appears blank.
-However, in edit mode the values of the `DisplayMemberPath` property are displayed as the picker items.
+However in edit mode the values of the `DisplayMemberPath` property are displayed as the picker items.

 #### ValueMemberPath